Aerospace Engineering, Materials Science and Engineering, Mechanical Engineering, Ames Laboratory

 Journal or Book Title

-Hou, Huilong; Simsek, Emrah; Ma, Tao; Johnson, Nathan S.; Qian, Suxin; Cissé, Cheikh; Stasak, Drew; Al Hasan, Naila; Zhou, Lin; Hwang, Yunho; Radermacher, Reinhard; Levitas, Valery I.; Kramer, Matthew J.; Zaeem, Mohsen Asle; Stebner, Aaron P.; Ott, Ryan T.; Cui, Jun; and Takeuchi, Ichiro, "Fatigue-resistant high-performance elastocaloric materials via additive manufacturing" (2019).
+Hou, Huilong; Simsek, Emrah; Ma, Tao; Johnson, Nathan S.; Qian, Suxin; Cissé, Cheikh; Stasak, Drew; Al Hasan, Naila; Zhou, Lin; Hwang, Yunho; Radermacher, Reinhard; Levitas, Valery I.; Kramer, Matthew J.; Zaeem, Mohsen Asle; Stebner, Aaron P.; Ott, Ryan T.; Cui, Jun; and Takeuchi, Ichiro, "Fatigue-resistant high-performance elastocaloric materials made by additive manufacturing" (2019).
 Aerospace Engineering Publications.
 150.